1. What is

 them and where?

-Christopher & Violet Cordaro own and operate the largest Cucuzza
+Christopher Cordaro owns and operates the largest Cucuzza

 Plantation in the world, located in Ruston, Louisiana.